Analyzing a binary neutron star signal#

 After the flow has been trained, the flow weights and some metadata is saved inside the specified output directory in a subdirectory called gw_flow_cache/.

-NOTE: If you rerun the jester inference and no changes have been made to the flow settings, jester will load in the flow and not retrain the flow.
+If you rerun the jester inference and no changes have been made to the flow settings, jester will load in the flow and not retrain the flow.
 If you wish to retrain the flow (e.g., if you changed the dataset), then you have to remove the directory containing the flow first.

-Once a trained flow exists, you can easily re-use it in subsequent jester inferences by pointing to the NF model directory containing the weights and metadata to load it into jester.
+Once a trained flow exists, you can easily re-use it in subsequent jester inferences by pointing to the model directory containing the weights and metadata to load it into jester.

 - type: gw